 Amendments to the D4D related to signage requirements for the Event Center will be proposed.
-The details of any proposed amendments will be determined during schematic design, when a signage master plan will be prepared for the Project.
+The details of any proposed amendments will be determined during design development, when a signage master plan will be prepared for the Project.

 DESIGN GUIDELINES